-- Are roles flexible based on circumstances or rather rigid?
-Meaning, if one parent has been up all night with baby, does the other naturally step up to laundry and cooking even if that hasn’t been their traditional role?
-Or do you feel that no matter what is going on, it is always the father’s role to take out the trash.
-Etc.
+- Are roles flexible based on circumstances or rigid?
+This means that if one parent has been up all night with baby, does the other naturally step up to laundry and cooking even if that hasn’t been their traditional role?
+Or do you feel that no matter what is going on, it is always the father’s role to take out the trash, etc.?

-Step 2: Talk Through Your Own Personal Expectations About Your Own Family’s Roles
+Step 2: Talk Through Your Expectations For Your Own Family’s Roles

-Now that you’ve discussed what you saw as normal growing up, talk through what YOUR expectations are with your family.
-Are there things you absolutely loved about the way your family did things?
-Are there things that you absolutely disagree with too?
-This is a great time to talk through some of these things and get on the same page with your partner.
-Especially if you have expectations that some things should go a certain way!
+Now that you’ve discussed what you saw growing up, discuss YOUR expectations with your family.
+Are there things you loved about the way your family did things?
+Are there things that you disagree with, too?
+This is a great time to discuss these things and get on the same page with your partner, especially if you expect some things to go a certain way!
 Because unmet expectations can lead to frustration.

 Step 3: Discuss How You Would Handle Challenging Circumstances

-As new parents, you may not know all of the parts of parenting a baby, but you have some idea as to what to expect.
+As new parents, you may not know all of the parts of parenting a baby, but you have some idea of what to expect.
 Here are some common challenges to expect that are important to talk through: